Social mobility: Education

+Research has shown that over the past few years, high-income families have increased their spending on their children's education.
+In 2013, high-income families paid seven times as much for education as low-income families.
+The increase in money spent on education may have caused an increase in college graduation rates for families with high incomes.
+Given the significance of a college degree in today's labor market, rising differences in college completion may result in increasing differences in outcomes in the future.

+There is some debate regarding how important educational attainment is for social mobility.
+A substantial body of literature argues that social origins have a direct effect that cannot be explained by educational attainment.
+Other evidence suggests that, using a sufficiently fine-grained measure of educational attainment, including such factors as university status and field of study, education fully mediates the link between social origins and access to top class jobs.

 Housing

-Mixed housing is the idea that people of different socioeconomic statuses can live in one area.
-There is not a lot of research on the effects of mixed housing.
-However, the general consensus is that mixed housing will allow individuals of low socioeconomic status to acquire the necessary resources and social connections to move up the social ladder.
+Generally speaking, a mixed-income housing development includes diverse housing types, such as apartments, townhouses, and single-family homes, for people with a range of income levels.
+A common assumption is that mixed housing will allow individuals of low socioeconomic status to acquire resources and social connections to move up the social ladder.
 Other possible effects mixed housing can bring are positive behavioral changes and improved sanitation and safer living conditions for the low socioeconomic status residents.
 This is because higher socioeconomic status individuals are more likely to demand higher quality residencies, schools, and infrastructure.
 This type of housing is funded by profit, nonprofit and public organizations.

-The existing research on mixed housing, however, shows that mixed housing does not promote or facilitate upward social mobility.
+Existing research on mixed housing, however, shows that such housing developments do not promote or facilitate upward social mobility.
 Instead of developing complex relationships among each other, mixed housing residents of different socioeconomic statuses tend to engage in casual conversations and keep to themselves.
 If noticed and unaddressed for a long period of time, this can lead to the gentrification of a community.

 Outside of mixed housing, individuals with a low socioeconomic status consider relationships to be more salient than the type of neighborhood they live to their prospects of moving up the social ladder.
 This is because their income is often not enough to cover their monthly expenses including rent.
 The strong relationships they have with others offers the support system they need in order for them to meet their monthly expenses.
 At times, low income families might decide to double up in a single residency to lessen the financial burden on each family.
 However, this type of support system, that low socioeconomic status individuals have, is still not enough to promote upward relative mobility.